realabdulkhaliq/realabdulkhaliq/README.md

 I am also a professional **Modern Application Developer & Architect** and a passionate **WordPress & Shopify Developer** dedicated to providing quality services.
 I offer solutions to help businesses grow and become more profitable.

-As a Modern App Developer, I excel in front-end design and development using *Next.js, Tailwind CSS, Bootstrap, and Chakra UI*.
+As a __Modern App Developer__, I excel in front-end design and development using Next.js, Tailwind CSS, Bootstrap, and Chakra UI.
+I also have extensive experience with _Headless CMS_, integrating it seamlessly with Next.js to build modern, scalable web applications.
 I can further enhance your business through targeted digital marketing strategies.

 My comprehensive WordPress services include development, optimization, responsiveness, bug fixing, WP migration, theme installation, and customization.
 Additionally, I specialize in creating profitable, high-speed, SEO-optimized, and user-friendly WooCommerce, e-commerce, and **Shopify Stores**.